Saturday, November 16, 2024

 Curiosity leads to asking questions and seeking answers through reading and other information-seeking methods, leading to understanding and wisdom (rather than mere knowledge accumulation).

-I remember very fondly one of my teachers at Royal College, Mr Arulanandan, who repeatedly said, “Always ask the question - why?”
+I remember very fondly one of my teachers at Royal College, Mr Arulanandan, who repeatedly told us, “Always ask the question - why?”
 At home, I drove my mother insane by repeatedly asking her why.
 In desperation, she used to say, “Because I say so!”

 Looking back on my days as a medical student in Colombo, I had this persistent desire to ask the question, "Why?"
 When you study a subject, you need more than simply reading the text to give you a critical appraisal of the subject, and that is why I love books that pose questions at the end of each chapter that you need to answer before you move on to the next one.

-Doctors accumulate a vast amount of data.
+Doctors accumulate vast amounts of data.
 This data has to be connected and relevant if they want to turn knowledge into wisdom.
 Curiosity helps in this process, and we develop internal classifications and connections that organise data and help us retrieve it productively.

 Some of our teachers who encouraged us to be curious were Dr Wickrema Wijenaike, Dr Carlo Fonseka, Dr Oliver Pieris, Dr Lester Jayawardena, Dr George Ratnavale and many more.